julialaterza/finalproject/README.md

 I pruned the Leptodactylinae tree, which originally contained 99 species to include only taxa for which georeferenced coordinates were available, and obtained a final tree that contained 53 terminal taxa ![Figure 2](Final_Project/Figures/tree_frog.jpg).

 ### Biome character states for terminal taxa
-I obtained a publicly available Brazilian biomes shapefile from ibge.gov.
-I imported georeferenced coordinates for anurans in QGIS and used the spatial join tool to extract biome data for each of the anuran records.
+I obtained a publicly available shapefile for Brazilian biomes from ibge.gov.
+I imported the cleaned datafile with georeferenced coordinates to QGIS and used the spatial join tool to extract biome data for each of the anuran records.
+Finally I formatted this resulting dataframe for BioGeoBEARS (Matzke et al. 2013)

 ### Biogeographic analysis
 I used the BioGeoBEARS package in r to fit 3 different biogeographic models to the data: DEC, DIVAlike and BayArea, all models were run with or without the founder-event speciation, represented by parameter J (Matzke, 2013).
 I compared models with corrected AIC (Akaike information criterion) to account for possible effects of sample size.